Thomas Meunier: Borussia Dortmund

 On 25 June 2020, it was announced that Meunier would be joining Borussia Dortmund from PSG on a four-year deal as a free agent.

 Trabzonspor

 On 7 February 2024, Meunier moved to Trabzonspor in Turkey.

 Lille

 On 19 July 2024, French club Lille announced the signing of Meunier on a two-year contract.

+Sunderland

+On 15 July 2026, Meunier joined Premier League club Sunderland on a two-year contract.

 International career

 Youth career

 After appearing for the Belgium U15 team, Meunier was called up for the Belgium U21 team for the first time in February 2011, but did not play.

 Meunier was called up for the second time in August 2011 and finally made his Belgium U21 debut on 9 August 2011, in a 3–2 friendly loss against Turkey U21.
-On 6 September 2011, he then scored his first U21 goal, in the 2013 UEFA European Under-21 Football Championship qualification 4–1 home win over Azerbaijan U21.
+On 6 September 2011, he then scored his first U21 goal, in the 2013 UEFA European Under-21 Championship qualification 4–1 home win over Azerbaijan U21.
 He made seven appearances (five of those were in 2013 UEFA European Under-21 Football Championship qualification matches) and scored once for the Belgium U21 team.